 Hatcher Pass Lodge Gold Mine Cabin

 The name of our cabin was “Gold Mine” which I imagine was paying tribute to the area’s gold mining history and nearby Independence Mine.
 The cabin could have accommodated five close friends with its two double beds in the loft and pull-out futon on the ground floor.
 As a party of three, it was important we each had our own bed and this cabin was perfect.

 There was a dining area with a table and chairs and the bathroom had a chemical toilet and sink but no running water.
 Instead, we were supplied with a full jug of water and cups and could bathe in the main lodge which houses a restaurant serving lunch and dinner while overnight guests can have breakfast.
 Comforts of electricity, towels and bed linens are provided.

 Hatcher Pass Lodge is open year-round and seems like a perfect place for skiing.
 The main lodge building, which is where visitors check in too, has a welcoming stove to huddle around and bar to sit and chat.
 Other than bathing, we didn’t spend much time in the main lodge but did take in the view.

 The cabin shook when anyone walked or moved, not just when I rolled over in bed.
 I especially felt it when Madge rolled off the futon in the middle of the night.
-Accommodations aren’t fancy but it’s pretty comfortable.
+Accommodations aren’t fancy and at times you wish you had something soft to sleep on like a full size mattress but it’s pretty comfortable.
 The location and view is incredible, just take a look at the photos.